openharmony/docs/en/application-dev/application-models/arkts-ui-widget-event-call.md

   }
   ```

 - The UIAbility receives the call event and obtains the transferred parameters.
 It then executes the target method specified by the **method** parameter.
-Other data can be obtained in readString mode.
+Other data can be obtained through the **[readString](../reference/apis/js-apis-rpc.md#readstring)** method.
 Listen for the method required by the call event in the **onCreate** callback of the UIAbility.

   ```ts
   import UIAbility from '@ohos.app.ability.UIAbility';